How to Apply for a Credit Card in Australia: Step-by-Step

 Digital wallet integration

-Many cards support Apple Pay, Google Pay, and Samsung Pay, which use tokenisation to help protect card details during payments³⁷.
+Many cards can be added to digital wallets such as Apple Pay, Google Pay, or Samsung Pay, which use tokenisation technology to help protect card details during payments.

 Setting up repayments

-- Setting up auto-pay for the full balance each month (if you can)
+- Setting up automatic payments for the full balance each month where possible

 Before you apply